-(d) Other Revenue
+Other Revenue

-Other revenue consists primarily of management fee income, lease administration fees, third party consignment commissions earned by Willis Aero and other discrete revenue items.
-During the year ended December 31, 2017, other revenue included a net gain on an insurance settlement of \$1.3 million related to a leased aircraft, fees earned related to engines managed on behalf of third parties and service fee revenue earned by Willis Asset Management.
-During the year ended December 31, 2016, other revenue included \$4.0 million of security payments for aircraft upon default of a lessee.
+Other revenue consists primarily of management fee income, lease administration fees, third party consignment commissions earned, service fee revenue, and other discrete revenue items.
+During the year ended December 31, 2017, other revenue included a net gain on an insurance settlement of \$1.3 million related to a leased aircraft.

-(e) Equipment Held for Operating Lease
+(d) Equipment Held for Operating Lease